 Olivia Fung – Exchange to the University of Birmingham, UK

-The International Exchange office conducts information meetings just before the opening of each application period.
-The meetings focus on different regions – for example USA, Europe, UK, Asia or Latin America – and are a chance for you to ask any questions.
+The UNSW Exchange office conducts drop-in sessions each application period.
+The drop-in meetings focus on different regions – for example, USA, Europe, UK, Asia or Latin America – and are a chance for you to ask any questions.
 UNSW Exchange has details of when and where these meetings are held.

-A specific information session is held every term for Law & Justice students.
+A specific information session is held every application round for Law & Justice students.
 Details will be published on the Law & Justice students’ noticeboard and here.

-If you’re a student wanting to go on exchange as part of your Bachelor of Law (LLB), Juris Doctor (JD), Master of Laws (LLM) or Bachelor of Criminology, please refer to the Student Exchange Moodle tutorial, it has all the information you need to apply including Law Exchange information sheets, course matching guide, partner factsheets and how to complete your exchange application.
+If you’re a student wanting to go on exchange as part of your Bachelor of Law (LLB) Juris Doctor (JD), or Bachelor of Criminology, please refer to the Student Exchange Moodle tutorial, it has all the information you need to apply including Law Exchange information sheets, course matching guide, partner factsheets and how to complete your exchange application.

 At Chuo, you really get to be in an international classroom, studying law in a country with completely different legal origins to Australia.
 Classes included French, German, British, Taiwanese and of course local Japanese students.
 Chuo really embraces exchange students with open arms: it offers classes in English, has heaps of student clubs, dormitory accommodation alongside local Japanese students, and its own International Lounge.

 Jodic Chan – Exchange to Chuo University, Japan